grossrc/DigiKey_Organizer/README.md

 If this project is useful to you, and if it saves you money, please share the love at: https://www.buymeacoffee.com/ryonicle

-git pull
 # Updating the codebase
-The project occasionally evolves in ways that add **new columns** or otherwise change how data is stored.
-To keep your running instance healthy you now perform an **Update + Migrate + Re‑index** sequence.
+The project code will change periodically to fix bugs and make improvements.
+This section outlines how to simply update your system to the latest version.
+To keep your running instance healthy you perform an **Update + Migrate + Re‑index** sequence.
 This preserves all part IDs, locations, and movement history while bringing old rows up to date with the latest decoder logic and schema.
+The codebase is also brought up to the most recent version.

 SSH into the Pi (enable SSH first via raspi-config if needed):
 ```